molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 data set to use, for this particular restoring.
 (In the past, we used the Gouretsky annual climatology, which was computed in a density framework.
 But this is now a rather old dataset... ).

 We prepared initial conditions from WOA18.
-In fact I prepared 2 sets : first one from 1955-1964 decade climatology, available in WOA18, another from 1981-2010 climatology.
+In fact I prepared 3 sets : first one from 1955-1964 decade climatology, available in WOA18, another from 1981-2010 climatology, and a last one with 1955-2017 long term monthly climatology.
 Details and comments regarding this preparation are described in a [technical note][../BUILD/WOA2018/WOA18_processing.md].

 The creation of the NEMO files is described in this other [document](../BUILD/INITIAL_CONDITIONS/README_CI.md).
 From our experience, having good and clean initial conditions, double checked is a key point for having a smooth simulation...
 This is the reason for which I prefer initial conditions on the model grid rather than on a regular grid with '3D interpolation on the fly' and weight files.